Diocese of Portland: 2000 to present

-Gerry consolidated Maine parishes in Old Town, Lisbon, and Waterville and opened St. Dominic Regional High School in Auburn in 2002.

-After Gerry's retirement in 2004, Pope Benedict XVI appointed Auxiliary Bishop Richard.
+During his tenure in Portland, Gerry consolidated parishes in Old Town, Lisbon, and Waterville and opened St. Dominic Regional High School in Auburn in 2002.After Gerry's retirement as bishop of Portland in 2004, Pope Benedict XVI appointed Auxiliary Bishop Richard.
 J. Malone from Boston as the new bishop.

-In 2012 Benedict XVI named Malone as bishop of the Diocese of Buffalo.
+In 2012, Benedict XVI named Malone as bishop of the Diocese of Buffalo.
+That same year, it was reported that the diocese had contributed $550,000 to Stand For Marriage Maine, a successful campaign in 2009 to prevent legalization of same-sex marriage in Maine.
 In 2013, Pope Francis named Auxiliary Bishop Robert Deeley of Boston as Malone's successor in Portland.

 On February 13, 2024, Pope Francis announced the appointment of James T. Ruggieri from the Diocese of Providence as Deeley's successor.

 Sexual abuse

 In 1998, nine male former students at the Jesuit-run Cheverus High School in Portland sued the Diocese of Portland, stating that they had been molested by James Talbot, a teacher, and Charles Malia, a coach.
 The plaintiffs accused both Cheverus and the diocese of hiding information about the abusers, and said that both parties knew about previous accusations against Talbot in Massachusetts.
 Prior to working in Portland, Talbot had been employed at the Boston College High School in Boston.
 After receiving accusations of sexual abuse against him in Boston, the Jesuit Order had transferred Talbot to Cheverus.
 By 2002, the Diocese of Portland had paid approximately $700,000 in settlement compensation to the Cheverus victims.